floofskii/floofskii/README.md

 <img src="https://github.com/user-attachments/assets/60170b0f-5971-4691-a34d-b41cc4be91c5" alt="cato" style="width: 150px; height: auto;">

-You can see my Portfolio here: <a href="https://floofskii.github.io/" target="_blank">
+You can see my Portfolio here: <a href="https://floofskii.github.io/" target="Portfolio">
 - I’m passionate about AI, Machine Learning, Computer Vision, and Human-Computer Interaction.
 - I’m a Computer Science graduate from Aston University with research experience at Cambridge, sponsored by Google DeepMind.
 - I love late-night coding sessions where creativity flows the best.